jseppi/intro-to-turf/index.md

 # Examples!

-Word of Warning: Browser rendering performance
+Word of Warning: Web map rendering performance

 For larger datasets do analysis on back-end